 6 Health Benefits of Carnivore

 Now that we’ve dispelled some common misunderstandings regarding the carnivore diet.
 Let’s discuss some reasons why you may want to consider carnivorism.

 The carnivore diet cuts out inflammatory sugars, grains, and fats.
 Sugar (whether natural or refined) is one of the biggest causes of inflammation within the body.
 By cutting out sugar, half the work is done.

 What’s more, carnivore eliminates all grains and starches, thereby reducing compounds such as gluten that contribute to leaky gut.

 Finally, the carnivore diet removes vegetable and seed oils.
 Such oils are referred to as polyunsaturated fatty acids or PUFA’s.
 PUFA’s are high in omega-6 fatty acids, and omega-6’s are easily oxidized (25).
 When they become oxidized, they cause inflammation and damage to free radicals (26).

 What is Leaky Gut?

-We’re all aware that the gut refers to the abdominal region.
+We’re all aware that the gut refers to the abdominal region (27).
 Specifically, the gut is a long tube that begins at the mouth and ends at the anus.
 The gut is responsible for digestion as well as the absorption and expulsion of food.
 90% of digestion and nutrient absorption occurs in the small intestines.
-A healthy small intestines maintains a semi-permeable membrane, inhibiting harmful materials such as gluten, proteins, bad bacteria, and toxins from leaking into the bloodstream.
-In individuals with leaky gut syndrome, the small intestines develop larger holes or passageways for these harmful substances to enter the bloodstream.
+A healthy small intestine maintains a semi-permeable membrane, inhibiting harmful materials such as gluten, proteins, bad bacteria, and toxins from leaking into the bloodstream.
+In individuals with leaky gut syndrome, the small intestines develop larger holes or passageways for these harmful substances to enter the bloodstream (28).

-There are a number of foods that contribute to leaky gut syndrome such as:
+There are a number of foods that contribute to leaky gut syndrome such as (29):